adamgonzalez/summary_generator/README.md

 ## Usage
 Simply install the required packages (with `pip` or `conda` depending on your setup) and desired LLM (edit the model name accordingly in the code if you do not use `llama3.2:3b`) and either download the `app_streamlit.py` file or clone the repository.

 The web app can be opened using `streamlit run app_streamlit.py`, which will bring you to a page consisting of a distribution of new submissions by astro-ph subject and a drop-down menu that will allow you to select a subject to produce abstract summaries for.
 Once the summaries have been generated, they will be posted alongside direct links to the corresponding articles hosted on arxiv.org.
+See the GIF below for a demonstration.